Excited doesn’t even come close to describing how I feel about moving abroad for an indefinite amount of time.

 5. Organise insurance

-I’ve posted a comprehensive guide on what to look for in travel insurance.
-Make sure your policy covers your health, cancellations for your bookings, and any belongings that would be costly to replace (I always make sure my MacBook, DSLR camera, and jewellery will be insured).
+I’ve posted a guide on getting travel insurance.
+Make sure your policy covers your health, cancellations for your bookings, and any belongings that would be costly to replace (I always make sure my laptop, camera, and jewellery will be insured).

 Also remember to cancel any other insurances you’re currently paying, as you probably won’t need them once you’ve left.